Overview & History

 Emergency & Critical Care

 The 24/7 Emergency Department and surgical OT, first inaugurated in 2004, address general, pediatric, obstetric, and surgical emergencies.
 A High-Dependency Unit (HDU) and recovery rooms support critically ill patients.
+For more context on this hospital’s emergency services, see the Sindh Government Qatar Hospital, Karachi profile.

 Diagnostic Services & Imaging